MaarceloLuiz/springboot-weather-forecast/README.md

 - Generate a new API key, which will be required for the application to fetch weather data.
 - Save this API key securely, as you’ll need it in the next steps.

-## Step 2: Set Up Environment Variables
-To configure the application, you need to create the following environment variables:

-**Required Environment Variables**
-- WEATHER_API_KEY: Your API key from WeatherAPI.
-- FORECAST_CITY: The city for which you want the weather forecast (e.g., Dublin).
-- FORECAST_DAYS: Number of days to forecast (e.g., 3 for a 3-day forecast).
-- TABLE_TYPE: Type of table you want to generate.
-Options are:
-  - hourly: For hourly forecasts. -> [**hourly table example**](https://github.com/MaarceloLuiz/springboot-weather-forecast#1--hourly-forecast)
-  - multi-day: For multi-day forecasts. -> [**multi-day table example**](https://github.com/MaarceloLuiz/springboot-weather-forecast#2--multi-day-forecast)
-  - both: For both hourly and multi-day forecasts.

-**Configuration** <br>
-Add these variables to your GitHub repository as follows:
-- Navigate to your repository on GitHub.
-- Go to **Settings > Secrets and variables > Actions**.
-- Under the **Secrets** tab, add your WEATHER_API_KEY as a new secret.
-- Under the **Variables** tab, add the following variables:
-  - FORECAST_CITY: The city you want to forecast.
-  - FORECAST_DAYS: The number of forecast days.
-  - TABLE_TYPE: The type of forecast table.

-## Step 3: Embed the Tables in Any Repository
+## Step 2: Embed the Tables in Any Repository
 You can embed the generated tables into any repository, including your GitHub profile repository.
 Follow these steps:

 - If you haven’t already, create a repository named <your-username>/<your-username> (e.g., github.com/yourusername/yourusername).
 This will automatically act as your GitHub profile's README.md.
-- Add the following placeholders to your README.md file exactly as shown, regardless of which table you choose to embed.
+- Insert the following placeholders into your README.md file exactly as shown below.
+Place the placeholders in the specific location where you want the table to appear.

 ```bash
 <!-- HOURLY-START -->